-While there’s less bandwidth for multiple next-generation high-speed storage and graphics card setups with B550, it does deliver enough PCIe 4.0 lanes for the typical setup of a single speedy boot drive and graphics card.
+While there’s less bandwidth for multiple next-generation high-speed storage and graphics card setups with B550 compared to X570, it does deliver enough PCIe 4.0 lanes for the typical setup of a single speedy boot drive and graphics card.
 And overall, B550 prices are lower than their X570 counterparts.
-But many B550 motherboards -- particularly the high-end models -- surpass the price of many older, lower-end X570 motherboards.
+But many B550 motherboards -- particularly the high-end models -- surpass the price of many lower-end X570 motherboards.

-So even the best B550 motherboards may not have as broad appeal as cheaper B450 options -- especially as many of those last-gen boards are still on the market.
-Also consider that A520 motherboards start at around $60, though you’ll forego PCIe 4.0 with these lower-priced boards, which is a key selling point of AMD’s latest platforms, as well as now Intel with Z590/Rocket Lake.
+So even the best B550 motherboards may not have as broad appeal as cheaper B450 options -- though you’ll forego PCIe 4.0 with these lower-priced boards, which is a key selling point of AMD’s latest platforms, as well as now Intel with Z590/Rocket Lake.

 There are other considerations (and complications) if you’re choosing the best B550 motherboard, as well.
 Those who like their PCs to run silently will appreciate that the B550 chipset doesn’t require support for active cooling.
-But note that a refreshed X570S chipset/motherboard launch seems imminent, which does away with the fan issue, while also delivering the extra bandwidth of AMD's flagship chipset.
+But note that refreshed X570S chipset/motherboards also do away with the fan issue, while also delivering the extra bandwidth of AMD's flagship chipset.

 The key thing to note with B550 is that, while the chipset supports current and future Zen 3 processors, the boards didn’t support Ryzen 2000 and earlier processors, or Ryzen 3000 APUs like the Ryzen 5 3400G--at least at launch.
 While the AM4 socket remains the same, ROM size limitations make it impossible for board makers to include support for all current, future, and past Ryzen processors with a single firmware package.

-So if you have an older Ryzen 2000 CPU or Ryzen 3000 APU, be sure to double-check the board’s product page to see if it’s compatible with your processor.
+So if you have an older Ryzen 2000 CPU or Ryzen 3000 APU, be sure to check the board’s product page to see if it’s compatible with your processor out of the box.
 At the very least, you may need to update the board’s BIOS to support a given chip.
 And depending on the features of a given board, that may be impossible to do without also having a different CPU that works with the board out of the box.
 You don’t want to spend tons of time researching the best B550 motherboard for your build, only to find out after you buy it that it won’t boot with your existing CPU.